JAMBASTIC.

 Sensitive details do not belong in ordinary email threads, chat histories, or shared documents.

-Jambastic is a confidentiality-first temporary secure exchange for short-lived sensitive details such as passwords, private links, settlement figures, access instructions, and other information that should not remain scattered across inboxes, chat tools, screenshots, or shared workspaces long after their usefulness has ended.
+Jambastic is a confidentiality-first temporary secure exchange for short-lived sensitive details such as passwords, private links, settlement figures, access instructions, and other information that should not remain scattered across inboxes, chat tools, screenshots, or shared workspaces.

 It is provided by Sienda as a managed professional service for high-trust contexts.